-The classification of coastal habitat utilised aerial imagery obtained by ESRI as at May 2022 at a scale of 1:4,000 as this provided the most detailed imagery of coastal habitat across the study region.
+The classification of coastal habitat utilised ESRI aerial base imagery (as at May 2022) at a scale of 1:4,000 as this provided the most detailed imagery of coastal habitat across the study region.
 The extent of coastline that was classified is outlined in Figure 2.1.
 Habitat that could be easily distinguishable in aerial imagery at the designated scale was manually interpretated and digitised by a skilled marine scientist in ESRI ArcGIS 10.8.
 Polygons of costal habitat were classified within the following classes:

-- Reef
+- Reef (later converted to coral)

 - Sand

 - Rubble

 - Rubble and Macroalgae

 - Sand and Macroalgae

 - Sand and Rubble

 - Sand and Rock and Macroalgae